-The Corporation does not have a nominating committee at this time.
-Once a year, the members of the Board establish the various Board committees and their respective makeup according to the skills, interests and availability of individual Board members, and appoint a chair for each committee.
+The Corporation does not have a nominating committee.
+Once a year, the members of the Board establish the various Board committees and their respective members according to the skills, interests and availability of individual Board members, and appoint a chair for each committee.

 The independent directors evaluate Board and individual director performance.
-The Corporation has a seven-member Board with five independent members.
+The Corporation has a six-member Board with four independent members.
 The Chair of the Board is responsible for ensuring Board member diversity and chemistry.

-Board members collectively hold a number of common shares representing approximately 53% of the Corporation's issued and outstanding common shares.
+Board members collectively hold common shares representing approximately 41% of the Corporation's issued and outstanding common shares.